modir/laminas-book/docs/mvc.md

 ## Determining the Correct Model Type

-> **Isn't it confusing to have so many model types?**
+!!! note "Isn't it confusing to have so many model types?"
->
-> Well, yes and no. At first, it may be a little difficult to determine
-> the correct model type, but as soon you improve your
-> skills, you will be able to do that intuitively.
-Just remember that model types improve the
-> structure of your domain models.
+    Well, yes and no. At first, it may be a little difficult to determine the correct model type, but as soon you improve your skills, you will be able to do that intuitively.
+Just remember that model types improve the structure of your domain models.

 When writing your own application, you may be confused when trying to decide to which model type your class belongs (whether it is an entity,